rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ![loggernet-server-to-mssql-database.svg](/assets/images/2023-11-16-stationmanager/loggernet-server-to-mssql-database.svg)

-Most logger files only contain readings for a few days,  so all files associated with a particular logger need to be amalgamated.
+Most logger files only contain readings for at most a few days,  so all files associated with a particular logger need to be amalgamated.

 `Campbell Scientific` provide an application called `LNDB` which automatically exports logger readings to database tables.
-Each database table contains all readings for a particular logger & look like ...
+Each database table contains all readings for a particular logger & looks like ...

 | timestamp | sensor_name_1 | ... | sensor_name_n |
 | --- | --- | --- | --- |
 | value | value | ... | value |

-What about the other loggers?
+Again, what about the other loggers?

 Again, a custom equivalent was built in `Python` -

-Reading text files & importing them to a database table is surprisingly hard:
+Reading text files & importing them to a database table is surprisingly hard -

+- How is it encoded?
 - Are the first few lines metadata?
 - What columns represent timestamps?
 How are they formatted?
-- How is it encoded?
-- Are there columns in the file that are not reflected in the database?
+- Are there columns in the file that are not reflected in the database table?
+If so,  the database table must be updated!

-Each type of logger has its own conventions.

-So the custom `Python` file importer baked in the conventions of each type of logger.
+`LNDB` knows what type of file it has to deal with since all files are `Campbell Scientific`.
+The other manufacturers each have their own conventions.
+So the `Python` job had to adapt its database importer to the conventions of each type of logger.
 It also tracked which files have been imported & which have not in the "metadata" database.

+> [`IEA Task 43`](https://github.com/IEA-Task-43/digital_wra_data_standard) is worth a mention here.
+This valiant cross-organisational team is pushing to standardise data exchange so help relieve this particular burden.

 ---